Eye Surgery and Treatment

 - Refractive corneal surgery

-- Orthoptics, also known as visual training, vision therapy, eye exercises, eye therapy
+- Orthoptics, also known as visual training, vision therapy, eye exercises, or eye therapy

 - Epikeratophakia for treatment of aphakia and myopia